 Expy: Likely of Yuumura Kirika; she's an amnesiac, emotionless young woman fighting on behalf of a mysterious church-based organization whose leader has a sinister ulterior motive... and she's even voiced by Houko Kuwashima.

-Swiss Army Hero: Shanoa can obtain glyphs that change her form into a bat-woman and an automaton (a slow, but sturdy little robot).
+Swiss Army Hero: Shanoa can obtain glyphs that change her form into a Cat Girl, a bat-woman and an automaton (a slow but sturdy little robot).
 The enemy bat-women keep attacking her, but enemy Automatons will promptly fall in love with Automaton!Shanoa when they spot her.

 Tykebomb: Most of the biography text regarding her pretty much states this, though she's more of an example used for good (at least intentionally).